What is SOAP API?

 Best Use Cases for SOAP

 So, when should you use SOAP over REST or other API formats?
-Here’s when SOAP really shines:
+Here’s where SOAP is used:

 Despite REST’s dominance, SOAP persists in certain areas.
 The reason?
 Standardization and security.Soap APIs can restrict what's sent, how, and how it's processed.
 This makes it ideal for sensitive data businesses like finance and healthcare.
 SOAP is trustworthy for transaction-heavy contexts due to its error handling and state management features.